Hardcover edition, 2008.

 1. His shoes.
 When he was discovered, the Iceman was wearing only his right shoe.
 They were made of various animal skins: bearskin soles, deerskin insteps, and chamois/cow/calf/linden bark uppers.
 The uppers were worn with fur on the outside and laced up.
 Dried tree bark (lime bast) was also stuffed inside the shoes to keep his feet warm.
 Although these are the oldest "shoes" ever found, a pair of 10,000-year-old slippers was discovered in Oregon, so they are the oldest footwear.

 2. The grass mat.
-The mat, woven from swamp grass, was found in three separate pieces.
+The mat, woven from alpine swamp grass, was found in three separate pieces.
 At first, archaeologists believed that this was a cape, but the shoulders part of the cape seemed too narrow to be of any use.
-Instead, researchers now believe that this mat was worn over his head...as a type of protection from the rain (or possibly even snow) or possibly as a kind of backpack.
+Instead, researchers now suspect that this mat may have been worn over his head...as a type of protection from the rain (or snow) or possibly as part of a backpack.
+These are best guesses, however, but no definite answers.

 Ötzi also had tattoos.
 Because they were hard to find on the mummified body, the number has varied over the years.
 Now researchers believe that they have found them all: 61 tattoos in all.